shmibs/dotfiles/README.md

 keyboard-driven browsing ^_^. try
 [setting your hint keys](http://5digits.org/pentadactyl/faq#faq-hintkeys).

+kind of scared if it disappearing forever, though, which will probably happen after this firefox version is dropped from lts...
+X_X

 ###dunst/dmenu/compton/lemonbar/nitrogen

 useful things all around. i forked dunst to make SIGUSR1 clear all